almugabo/SecondarySchool/IB/MYP4/MATHS/Unit_03/unit_03_notes.md

 ## 2. slope - intercept form

-The gradient-intercept form of a linear equation is:
+The slope-intercept form of a linear equation is:

 **y = mx + c**